256HODL/lnd_macos/README.md

 `/Users/${USER}/Library/Application Support/Bitcoin/bitcoin.conf`

-Use a text editor or vi/vim/nano to include the below:
+Use a text editor or vi/vim/nano to include the below, replacing `SOME_AUTH_STRING` with the string returned in Step 3.

 ```
 rpcuser=btcrpcuser